 Friday October 26, 2018, my son and friend Kevin Nott was riding his bicycle home from his job.
 He was under the bridge on the Hartford side of the River, where a WTNH News 8 truck was standing there.
 They pulled him aside to ask if he were ready for the Nor’Easter coming our way.
 It’s an amusing little interview, and he had a bit of fun with it.
 He alerted me when he arrived at his apartment to watch the 11:00 news.
-Can’t get a copy of the video, so I decided to embed it.
+The video has been removed from the internet.

 HARTFORD, Conn.
 (WTNH) – “Look at my legs you think the ready for snow?
 You have shorts on, that’s awesome!”